 The Host interjects and laments the death of Virginia from the previous tale, the “Physician’s Tale” -the Host agrees that Virginia’s death was a grotesque tragedy, not unlike the classical story of Iphigenia, but her death is not a heroic martyrdom.
 He makes mention of a recurring theme throughout the tale: “that yiftes [gifts] of Fortune and of Nature been cause of deeth [death] to many a creature” (295-296).
-In Virginia’s case, Nature afforded her great beauty thats ultimately leads to her death.
+In Virginia’s case, Nature afforded her great beauty which ultimately leads to her death.
 The Host calls the tale “pitiful” and wishes success to the Physician in his other medical endeavors.
 Then the Host begs the Pardoner for a “merry tale” because his heart hurts with pity and is in need of “mirth.”
-Both the Host and the Pardoner swear to do so by “Saint Ronyon” or Saint Ronan -perhaps referring to a 7th century Scottish hermit, or a variety of other Christian saints of the same name.
+Both the Host and the Pardoner swear to do so by “Saint Ronyon” or Saint Ronan –the name is perhaps a reference to a 7th century Scottish hermit, or a variety of other Christian saints of the same name.

 In the “General Prologue” the Pardoner is described as originating from “Rouncivale,” a well-known hospital in London that was known for its illicit fundraising practices, perhaps not unlike the Pardoner in his selling of indulgences.
 He is a friend and companion of the Summoner.
-The Pardoner is a loud man with golden hair, with glaring eyes, and a smooth face.
-Chaucer suspects he may be a “geldyng” (castrated horse, perhaps implying a eunuch) or a “mare” which some have speculated may mean asexual or homosexual.
-He carries with him various relics that he claims are authentic.
-He uses these relics to gain riches throughout the countryside, making a fool of people and the parson by means of ‘flattery and tricks.’
+The Pardoner is a loud man with golden hair, glaring eyes, and a smooth face.
+Chaucer suspects he may be a “geldyng” (referring to castrated horses, perhaps implying the Pardoner a eunuch) or a “mare” which some have speculated may mean asexual or homosexual.
+He carries with him various relics which he claims are authentic.
+He uses these relics to gain riches throughout the countryside, making a fool of people by means of ‘flattery and tricks.’
 The Pardoner knows how to sing a song boldly and loudly, especially if there is a reward of silver at the other end.
 Already, in the “General Prologue” we are led to doubt the authority of the Pardoner.

 “Telle us som moral thyng, that we may leere